Barcroft Boake (educator)

 Dr Barcroft Boake (1814 - 9 September 1876) was an Irish born clergyman and educator, who was the longest serving principal of Royal College Colombo, from 1842 to 1870.

 Barcroft Boake was born in Dublin, Ireland in 1814, the only son of John Fuller Boake (1792-1865), a brick merchant, and Mary née Lodge.

-In 1828, at the age of 14, he entered Trinity College, Dublin, and in 1836 received a Bachelor of Arts from the University of Dublin.
+In 1828, at the age of 14, he entered Trinity College Dublin, and in 1836 received a Bachelor of Arts.
 He subsequently obtained granted a Master of Arts, Bachelor of Divinity and Doctorate of Divinity.

 Boake was ordained as a deacon by the Bishop of Cork, Samuel Kyle, in 1838 and as a priest in 1839.

 In 1841 the Church Missionary Society proposed to establish a new school in southern India and offered Boake the position of headmaster.
 The scheme however broke down and the Society recommended to the Secretary of State that he be offered the position of principal of the Colombo Academy, a state school operated by the government.
 He accepted and sailed to Ceylon in September 1942.

 In October 1842 Boake took up the role as the principal of Colombo Academy and he remained at that post until September 1870.
 In 1859 he helped establish the Queen's College, the first institution of higher education in Ceylon.
 The college was affiliated with Calcutta University, and prepared students from the Colombo Academy for entrance examinations to English universities.
 In 1865 the Morgan Committee, a committee of the Legislative Council of Ceylon, conducted an inquiry into education, recommending that it be reorganised and that scholarships should be awarded to study at the University of Oxford.
-As a result in 1869, Queen's College was amalgamated with the Colombo Academy.
+As a result, in 1869, Queen's College was amalgamated with the Colombo Academy.